andrewufrank/daino/docs/site/dough/Blog/index.md

 ---
-title: primary index for Blog
+title: index of all blogs
-author: AUF
+#author: AUF
-date: Jan.
+#date: Jan.
 4, 2019
-keywords: test
+#keywords: blogs
-abstract: The directory for experiments.
+#abstract: index of all blogs.
-pageTemplate: page3.yaml
+#pageTemplate: page3.yaml
-indexPage: True
+#indexPage: True
-indexSort: title
+#indexSort: reversedate
 ---

-an index page for Blog
+The index for all blogs - not yet structured!